ModDota/moddota.github.io/_articles/units/unit-keyvalues.md

 ### Base Classes

-There are a lot of classes for units, the [complete list can be found in here](https://moddota.com/forums/discussion/comment/746/#Comment_746), but as we don't have much control over their properties, only a few are really useful for custom units in general:
+There are a lot of classes for units, but as we don't have much control over their properties, only a few are really useful for custom units in general:

 * ***npc_dota_creature***